 Today's chief executive should be well supported by executive and non-executive colleagues from whom advice and counsel can be sought.
 Externally, there is no shortage of professional mentors or coaches who can ease the loneliness of command.

-Based on conversations with numerous chief executives, chairmen and others, this paper examines the various constituencies to which a chief executive can turn and examines how those relationships can support the individual in the top job.
+Based on our ongoing conversations with numerous chief executives, chairs and others, we examine the various constituencies to which a chief executive can turn and how those relationships can support the individual in the top job.

 Equally, we test why each of these relationships may be compromised in ways that impede true candour.
+Finally, we ask, in a world where the existential threat to a business seems omnipresent, is loneliness just part of the job?